 COVID-19 vaccination breakthrough infections can be defined as COVID-19 virus infections that appear in COVID-19 vaccinated persons more than 14 days after getting a final dose.
 Unfortunately, there is a great deal of misinformation out there being presented to an already terrified public, especially on social media.

-The truth is that in recent weeks every state has seen rising cases, hospitalizations, and deaths from COVID.
+The truth is that in recent weeks (as of September 2021) every state has seen rising cases, hospitalizations, and deaths from COVID.
 This rise is driven largely by the delta variant, a far more contagious strain of the virus than the preceding ones.
 Reports of a number of fully vaccinated persons becoming ill with COVID-19 have become a cause for concern.

 If a fully vaccinated person gets COVID, does this mean the vaccines don’t work or don't work as well as expected?
 The data that has been collected thus far gives evidence to the contrary.
 The actual breakthrough COVID cases have so far been much less severe, rarely causing hospitalization.
 As of this point in time no use of ventilators or other advanced lifesaving measures have been necessary for those few who have been hospitalized.

 Unfortunately, the COVID-19 vaccines are less effective at preventing infection than they are at preventing disease.
 Vaccinated persons exhibiting the virus who come into their doctor’s office or a hospital and are tested prior to procedures tend to be either asymptomatic or have some mild symptoms.
 Over 96% of people with COVID that need hospitalization are the unvaccinated.

 Yes, it is possible a fully vaccinated person can still get breakthrough infections of COVID.
 After all, the vaccines are not 100% effective.
 But as per the current data available, that person will be much better off than an unvaccinated person who contracts COVID.